 Finish: initial slight warmth, then … BOOM! – punchy & strong, long in duration with slowly diminishing oak, cinnamon, pepper, rich vanilla

 Overall: Well, it really doesn’t get much better than this – fantastically tasty, complicated, and balanced.
 A 5/5 whiskey in every possible way.

-In closing, I truly appreciate any opportunity to taste top-quality dusty Wild Turkey bourbon.
+In closing, I genuinely appreciate any opportunity to taste top-quality dusty Wild Turkey bourbon.
 This time was certainly no exception.
 In fact, this ’89 Beyond Duplication was everything it should be – nothing more, nothing less.
 So what brought on the doubt?
 I can’t speak for anyone else, but I can say that it happens.
-Palates are fickle things and the essence of this hobby is almost entirely subjective.
+Remember, palates are fickle things and the essence of this hobby is almost entirely subjective.
 My opinion is no better or worse than any other whiskey enthusiast’s, so long as you’re passionately honest.

 * Photo (c) 2017 D. Shew